NUCAR-DEV/Hetero-Mark/README.md

-* Binary Search Tree Insertion (BSTI) - Binary Search Tree is a useful data structure for its balanced insertion and in-order accessing performance, but rearranging an array into a binary search tree is usually time consuming.
+* Binary Search Tree Insertion (BSTI) - Binary Search Tree is a useful data structure for its balanced insertion and in-order accessing performance, but rearranging an array into a binary search tree is usually time-consuming.
 The GPU can help with inserting the nodes of a binary search tree in parallel, using one thread to insert one node.
-However, as the output is a irregular tree structure, we need to let the CPU and the GPU collaborate under the Co-Contributing pattern.
+However, as the output is an irregular tree structure, we need to let the CPU and the GPU collaborate under the Co-Contributing pattern.

-* Color Histogramming (CH) - Color Histogramming is a popular method in image processing to divide the color space into groups, and counts the number of pixels in a picture that fall into each group.
+* Color Histogramming (CH) - Color histogramming is a popular method in image processing that divides the color space into groups and counts the number of pixels in a picture that falls into each group.
 The implementation of Color Histogramming is divided into two phases.
-In the first phase the GPU kernel scans the whole image and each GPU thread covers a small portion of the image.
+In the first phase, the GPU kernel scans the whole image and each GPU thread covers a small portion of the image.
 Each thread stores the histogram information of the pixels it has scanned in a region of the private memory that is dedicated to that thread.
 In the second phase, each GPU